 Treatment of prolactin in women.
 Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Prolactin(luteotropin, mammotropin) is a pituitary hormone that is responsible for the growth of the mammary glands and ensures the production of breast milk in women.
-It is found in small amounts in the body of men.
+It is found in small quantities in the body of men.

 The role of prolactin in the body

-circadian rhythm of secretion
+Daily rhythm of secretion

 How does prolactin work?